srcfl/srcful-documentation/docs/overview.md

 **Our mission: Accelerate solar power and stabilize the energy grid.**

 ### How does it work?
-By connecting your solar inverter and or battery to our Energy Gateway, you'll be rewarded with ENERGY tokens.
+By connecting your solar inverter, battery or energy meter to our Energy Gateway, you'll be rewarded with ENERGY tokens.
 In the future, you'll also be rewarded for allowing control of your solar plant or battery to participate in grid stabilization and other smart energy services.

 We're currently in a beta phase, offering early adopters a unique opportunity to shape the future of decentralized energy.
 Beta participants will be rewarded as a recognition of their early involvement and contributions during the beta phase.